git/git.github.io/rev_news/drafts/edition-33.md

 and also:

-> Those who have "core.autocrlf=false" would produce commits with CRLF
+> Those who have `core.autocrlf=false` would produce commits with CRLF
-> for new files, and those developpers who have core.autocrlf=true would
+> for new files, and those developpers who have `core.autocrlf=true` would
 > produce files with LF in the index and CRLF in the worktree.
 This may
 > (most probably will) cause confusion later, when things are pushed and
 > pulled.

-Lars thanked Jonathan for the idea of using the "-text" flag but wondered about its implications saying:
+Lars thanked Jonathan for the idea of using the `-text` flag but wondered about its implications saying:

 > For whatever reason I always thought this is the way to tell